Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/management-vs-technical-leadership.md

 - A = Technical Leadership responsibilities
 - B = Management responsibilities
 - A intersects B on: Social software engineering operations

+Managers often drift into being in roles likes conductors or band leaders (think music).
+This is a sign management is interjecting too much into technical work, and a sign of weak or non-existent technical leadership (or over-eager technical managers).
+Technical Leadership are the band leaders / conductors, managers are the roadies & band managers.